Exploring the Genetic Link to Sleep Apnea

 Genetic Predisposition vs. Environmental Factors

-The question of "is sleep apnea genetic?" is complex.
-While genetics play a role, environmental factors also contribute significantly to the development of the condition.
+The question of "Is sleep apnea genetic?" is complex.
+While genetics play a role, environmental factors also significantly contribute to the development of the condition.

 How Family History Contributes to Sleep Apnea Risk